Julusian/node-logitech-mx-creative-console/packages/node/README.md

 ## Linux

-On linux, the udev subsystem blocks access to the StreamDeck without some special configuration.
+On linux, the udev subsystem blocks access to the MXConsole without some special configuration.
 Copy one of the following files into `/etc/udev/rules.d/` and reload the rules with `sudo udevadm control --reload-rules`

 - Use the [headless server](./udev/50-logitech-mx-creative-console-headless.rules) version when your software will be running as a system service, and is not related to a logged in user
 - Use the [desktop user](./udev/50-logitech-mx-creative-console-user.rules) version when your software is run by a user session on a distribution using systemd

 Unplug and replug the device and it should be usable

-## Features

--   Multiplatform support: Windows 7-10, MacOS, Linux, and even Raspberry Pi!
--   Support for every StreamDeck model (Original, Mini & XL)
--   Key `down` and key `up` events
--   Fill keys with images or solid RGB colors
--   Fill the entire panel with a single image, spread across all keys
--   Set the Stream Deck brightness
--   TypeScript support

 ## API